proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/metadata.md

 Since Address usually represents entities from the real world, it can be useful to attach some extra information to the address.

-## Mosaic
+### Mosaic

-For Mosaic, metadata coudl be used to share where users can obtain or exchange an asset.
+For Mosaic, metadata could be used to share where users can obtain or exchange an asset.

-## Namespace
+### Namespace

-`This section is not complete yet.`
+If users own a namespace, they can attach extra details with metadata for their own namespace.

 ## Schemas